 Mind Your Step

-a group exhibition about the art of walking
+a group exhibition (and public programme) about the art of walking

 the Glass House and surroundings